kimtth/awesome-azure-openai-llm/README.md

   - [INTERS: Unlocking the Power of Large Language Models in Search with Instruction Tuning](https://arxiv.org/abs/2401.06532): 1.
 INTERS covers 21 search tasks across three categories: query understanding, document understanding, and query-document relationship understanding.
 The dataset is designed for instruction tuning, a method that fine-tunes LLMs on natural language instructions. [git](https://github.com/DaoD/INTERS) [12 Jan 2024]
   - [RAG vs Fine-tuning](https://arxiv.org/abs/2401.08406): Pipelines, Tradeoffs, and a Case Study on Agriculture.
 [16 Jan 2024]
   - [The Power of Noise: Redefining Retrieval for RAG Systems](https://arxiv.org/abs/2401.14887): No more than 2-5 relevant docs + some amount of random noise to the LLM context maximizes the accuracy of the RAG.
 [26 Jan 2024]
+  - [Corrective Retrieval Augmented Generation (CRAG)](https://arxiv.org/abs/2401.15884): Retrieval Evaluator assesses the retrieved documents and categorizes them as Correct, Ambiguous, or Incorrect1.
+For Ambiguous and Incorrect documents, the method uses Web Search to improve the quality of the information.
+The refined and distilled documents are then used to generate the final output.
+[29 Jan 2024] CRAG implementation by LangGraph [git](https://github.com/langchain-ai/langgraph/blob/main/examples/rag/langgraph_crag.ipynb)

   </details>